jensonp/project-steam-engine/backend-deep-dive-fixed.md

 }
 ```

 The Store API returns `{ "730": { success: false } }` for delisted/invalid games.
-The `String(appId)` conversion is necessary because the response keys are strings, not numbers.
+The `String(app​Id)` conversion is necessary because the response keys are strings, not numbers.

 **Step 3** — Genre/tag extraction: